What's New in LeanFT 14.51

 At any point in a test, instead of using Reporter.Status() to retrieve the status of the whole run, use the new Reporter.getCurrentExecutionContextStatus() method to retrieve the status of the current context.
 This may be the current test, the current reporting context, an so on.

-In this version, we've added support for the following ALM features:
+This version includes support for the following ALM features:

 ALM 12.60 (patch 1) servers that require API Keys for authentication, in addition to ALM 14 servers with API Keys.

 When configuring the authentication settings in the ALM configuration tool, you can now use API Keys, which you obtain from your ALM site administrator.

 Run LeanFT Business Component Tests from ALM's test plan module, in addition to the test lab module.

 This version includes the following mobile testing abilities:

 Use Service Virtualization (SV) in your LeanFT mobile tests to virtualize your sensors, API calls, and devices.
 This enables you to perform continuous testing even when not all of your application's components are ready.